The Heart in Cambridge IGCSE Biology (0610): Structure, Blood Flow and the Cardiac Cycle Explained

 Worked exam-style stems (how to answer the wording)

 - “Explain why the wall of the left ventricle is thicker than the right ventricle.”
-Left ventricle pumps blood to the whole body (systemic circulation) at higher pressure; right ventricle only pumps to nearby lungs.
-Reward: pressure difference + destination named.
+The left ventricle pumps blood to the entire body (systemic circulation), requiring greater pressure; the right ventricle only pumps to the nearby lungs.
+Mark-scheme reward: destination named + pressure link.

-- “Describe the route of blood through the heart, starting from the vena cava.”
+- “Describe the pathway of blood through the heart, starting from the vena cava.”
 Vena cava → right atrium → tricuspid valve → right ventricle → pulmonary artery → lungs → pulmonary vein → left atrium → bicuspid valve → left ventricle → aorta.
-Reward: correct sequence with valves/vessels.
+Reward: valves and vessels named in order.

-How the heart connects to Transport in animals (0610)
+How the heart connects to the rest of the syllabus

 Common mistakes students make

-- Saying blood goes directly from right ventricle to aorta.
+- Saying blood goes from left ventricle to lungs (that is the right side).

-- Omitting why left ventricle wall is thicker in explain answers.
+- Omitting why the left ventricle wall is thicker in explain answers.

 When you need more support